"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 Build My Resume

-Tips for Crafting an Outstanding Student Resume
+Tips for Crafting a Student Resume

 1. Tailor Your Resume: Crafting Your Unique Story